Ondine Achampong: Junior: 2018

-2019
+Junior: 2019

 In February Achampong competed as a guest at the Welsh Championships where she placed first in the all-around and recorded the highest score on each apparatus.
 In March she competed at the English Championships where she placed first in the all-around ahead of Halle Hilton and Jennifer Gadirova.
 Later that month she competed at the British Championships where she placed first in the all-around and also won gold on uneven bars and balance beam and placed fourth on vault.

 In July Achampong competed at the Sainté Gym Cup where she helped Great Britain win team gold and individually she placed first in the all-around.
 Later that month she competed at the European Youth Summer Olympic Festival alongside Hilton and Young.
 Together they won bronze in the team competition behind Russia and Romania.
 Individually Achampong won silver in the all-around behind reigning junior world champion Viktoria Listunova of Russia.
 During event finals she won gold on balance beam ahead of Silviana Sfiringu of Romania.

-Senior
+Senior gymnastics career

 2020

 In 2020 Achampong became a senior.
 She made her senior debut at the Melbourne World Cup where she qualified to the balance beam and floor exercise finals.
 During event finals she won silver on balance beam behind Urara Ashikawa of Japan and placed fourth on floor exercise behind American Jade Carey and Italians Vanessa Ferrari and Lara Mori.
 She later competed at the Baku World Cup; during qualifications she once again qualified to the balance beam and floor exercise event finals.
 However event finals were canceled due to the COVID-19 pandemic in Azerbaijan.

 In June Achampong announced that she had verbally committed to the University of California, Berkeley to compete for their gymnastics program.